dashaBobrovad/snippets/README.md

-# there are my custom snippets for Visual Studio Code
+# There are my custom snippets for Visual Studio Code

+# "react.code-snippets" - snippets for React App